apod/dotfiles/README.md

 ## Customize git

-You can customize `.gitconfig` by creating a `.gitconfig.local` file, that might look like this:
+You can customize git locally by creating a `~/.gitconfig.local` file, that might look like this:

 ```
 [user]